Liston Bochette

-Liston (Lin) D. Bochette III, born June 16, 1957, is an athlete, artist and civic leader.
+Liston "Lin" Donneal Bochette III (born June 16, 1957) is a Puerto Rican athlete, artist and civic leader.
 He participated in several Olympic Games as an athlete and administrator.

 Education

 Bochette studied at The University of Florida, Florida State University, Inter American University, the University of Puerto Rico, Pacific Western University, and was accepted at Stanford University.
 He collected a Bachelor's BFA degree in Fine Arts; a Master's degree MA in humanities; studied an ED abd in Education and completed a PhD in Philosophy.
 American University awarded him an Honorary Doctorate in Humanity.
 He has taught at Inter American University in the general field of communication and continues in education as a visiting professor at Tiffin University's College of Sports Management and on the distance faculty for the United States Sports Academy.
 In 1983 he was awarded a Citation of Merit by the Senate of Puerto Rico and in 2022 appointed as a United Nations Ambassador for Peace.